Joycrown/venduitBackend/README.md

 pip install -r requirements.txt
 ```

-Make sure you have postgresql installed and activated, and create a `venduit` table.
+Make sure you have postgresql installed and activated, and create a `venduit` database.

 Migrate the database schema with alembic